 At South Farnborough, we shape our history curriculum to ensure it is fully inclusive to every child.
 Our aims are to fulfil the requirements of the National Curriculum for History; providing a broad, balanced and differentiated curriculum that encompasses the British Values throughout; ensuring the progressive development of historical concepts, knowledge and skills; and for the children to study life in the past.

-We aim for a high-quality history curriculum which should inspire in pupils a curiosity and fascination about Britain’s past and the past of the wider world so that we can encourage our future generations to learn from the past to create a better future.
+We aim for a high quality history curriculum which should inspire in pupils a curiosity and fascination about Britain’s past and the past of the wider world.
 Our teaching equips pupils with knowledge about the history of Britain and how it has influenced and been influenced by the wider world; know and understand about significant aspects of the history of the wider world like ancient civilisations and empires; changes in living memory and beyond living memory; learn about the lives of significant people of the past; understand the methods of historical enquiry and be able to ask and answer questions.
 We want children to enjoy and love learning about history by gaining this knowledge and skills, not just through experiences in the classroom, but also with the use of fieldwork and educational visits.

 We scaffold our children’s learning through the school by helping them to progress in different skills at three level: apprentice, competent and expert whereby the level of support given and the amount of creativity and deeper thinking is adapted in order to help them to meet the objectives.
-We use resources and scaffold the learning to ensure all children can learn successfully.
 This is apparent both across the whole school approach and also within each academic year.

 Below are examples from each year group where children will have the opportunity to use their English and mathematical skills within history:

 |Year 3||Year 4||Year 5||Year 6|

 Diary entry from the POV of a child in the Stone Age.

 Biography of Samuel